2,5-Dimethoxy-4-methylamphetamine

-DOM was first synthesized by Alexander Shulgin, and later described in his book PiHKAL: A Chemical Love Story (1991).
-It is classified as a Schedule I controlled substance in the United States, and is similarly controlled in other parts of the world.
+DOM was first synthesized and tested by Alexander Shulgin in 1963 and was later further described in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).
+The drug caused a small public health crisis in San Francisco in 1967 when it was introduced as a substitute for LSD, which was due to the tablets containing high doses and causing intense and very long-lived effects.
+DOM is classified as a Schedule I controlled substance in the United States, and is similarly controlled in other parts of the world.
 Internationally, it is a Schedule I drug under the Convention on Psychotropic Substances.